 Tired of the constant squabbles between your kids?
-Here’s how to stop siblings from fighting and teach them how to resolve their conflicts cooperatively.
+Learn how to deal with sibling rivalry and teach conflict resolution for kids instead.

 No parent escapes sibling rivalry.

 Some days my boys seem to intentionally choose to fight.
 Even if we offered two of the same fire trucks, one would still want the truck that the other one had.
 And just when I’d finally convinced one child to play with the “less desirable” truck, the other would grab it, too.

 Let’s not forget the hitting, the “mine!” and the “being annoying on purpose.”
 It’s easy to become referees in our own homes.

 When my husband and I were expecting for the second time, we wanted out kids to get along, right from the start.
 We knew they’d fight, but we wanted to teach them how to resolve conflict on their own.